mave5/podalize/README.md

 6- Either upload a mp3 file or provide a YouTube URL for transcription and analysis.

-7- Note: only was tested on Ubuntu.
+7- Note: This code was only tested on Ubuntu.

 8- You may need to install ffmpeg.
 Follow instructions here: https://github.com/openai/whisper